ggsavin/voting-games/project-book/methodology.md

 ### Why did we choose PPO

-A majority of the works we looked at used PPO {cite}`Matsunami2020-wt, Brandizzi2021RLupusCT`, , as it has nice learning properties and good overall success.
+Other works involving the werewolf game we looked at used PPO {cite}`Matsunami2020-wt, Brandizzi2021RLupusCT`, , as it has nice learning properties and good overall success.

 We implemented our own following some works in truncated BPTT and CLeanRL, however relying on a framework might have been a better choice.

-## Agent Design
-We use Independent Learners with a shared policy for all the agents vs a JAL because we  dont want action space to scale

-Use pytorchviz or torchview to visualize the pytorch graph

-### Utilities

-(convert-obs)=
-#### Convert observation to vector

-(game-analysis-methodology)=
-## Analysis